Fallen Angels (play): Synopsis

 Two youngish men, Frederick Sterroll and William Banbury, go off on a golfing trip, leaving their wives to amuse themselves as best they can.
-The wives have each received a postcard from Maurice Duclos, whose lovers they had both been before their marriages.
+The wives have each received a postcard from Maurice Duclos, whose lovers they both had been before their marriages.
 He tells them he is due in London and hopes to call on them imminently.
 Unsure whether they will be able to resist Maurice's powerful charm, they decide to leave before he arrives, but as they are about to go, suitcases in hand, the doorbell rings.